joseluisbezerra/cosmo-junkie/README.md

 # Cosmo Junkie
-Page made for me to review and train Mobile-First
+Page made to review and train Mobile-First